 Hi everyone, whoo, I’m on a roll!
-I previously intended on doing To All the Boys/P.S. reviews back-to-back, but I just finished reading the gem that is Dash & Lily’s Book of Dares, so I wanted all the emotions fresh for this review.
-And let me give you a hint: there are A LOT of them.
+I previously intended on doing To All the Boys I’ve Loved Before and P.S.
+I Still Love You reviews back-to-back, but I just finished reading the gem that is Dash & Lily’s Book of Dares, so I wanted all the emotions fresh for this review.
+And let me give you a hint: there are a lot of them.

 Chapter length: ✭✭✭✭